AWS DynamoDB

 Use Bulk Syncs when syncing from DynamoDB to your data warehouses, databases, and cloud storage buckets.

 We recommend enabling CDC (change data capture) streaming from DynamoDB's Streams, as this avoids full table scans and instead reads updates from DynamoDB's changestream.
-You can enable this by ticking the Use DynamoDB Streams for bulk syncs option on your DynamoDB connection:
+You can enable this by ticking the Use DynamoDB Streams for bulk syncs box on your DynamoDB connection:

 SaaS application destinations